No one should suffer or die from a curable disease.

 are cut off from the rest of the world.
 Hospitals are difficult to reach, there is no access to doctors, the hygiene is inadequate.

 Throughout Mumbai’s Bainganwadi slum, FAIRMED reaches people affected by leprosy with the «Slumbulance», the mobile clinic busses.
 One of these busses needs urgent replacing.
-Help us to invest in a new bus and support FAIRMED’s crowdfunding campaign!
+Hence, FAIRMED launched a crowdfunding campaign and found great support.

 What we do